FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 Roast in the oven for 2.5-4 hours (or 38 to 60 minutes per pound of meat), until fork-tender and internal temperature reaches 200 degrees F (93 degrees C).
 (If possible, use a probe thermometer to monitor temperature, to avoid opening the oven and uncovering the sealed foil.)

 Remove the brisket from the oven, keep it covered with foil, and rest for 20 minutes before slicing.
 Slice thinly against the grain.

 Serving size: 1/3 lb cooked brisket (equivalent to ~1/2 lb raw)

 Video Showing How To Make Brisket In The Oven:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Brisket In The Oven!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 Want to save this recipe?

 Create a free account to save your favourites recipes and articles!Sign Up To Save Recipes